What inspires your hair style, the way you dress, or other things you wear like jewelry or accessories? How would you describe your unique style?

 The Will To Adorn: Remixed explores the expression of African American and global culture through Hip Hop music and fashion.

-Museum of the African Diaspora is seeking high school students to participate in a paid summer program; The Will to Adorn: Remixed.
-In our program, students will learn how to interview individuals, videotape and present fashion and cultural practices, edit videos, organize photos, create blogs, and archive their work.
+Museum of the African Diaspora is seeking high school students to participate in a paid summer fellowship; The Will to Adorn: Remixed, now in its third year.
+In our program students will learn how to interview individuals, videotape and present fashion and cultural practices, edit videos, organize photos, create blogs, and archive their work.
 Participants will have the opportunity to meet, interview, and engage with local Hip-Hop musicians, visual artists, clothing designers, and other Bay Area style makers connected to the culture of Hip-Hop.

-Students will work 4-5 hours a day with a maximum of 15 hours per week.
-A stipend and a public transportation supplement will be paid to students participating in the program.
+Students will work 4 hours a day, with a 30 minute lunch break, for maximum of 12 hours per week.
+An fellowship stipend and a public transportation supplement will be paid to students participating in the program.